dlealv/officescripts-unit-test-framework/README.md

 - **Pluggable Appenders:** Output logs to the console or Excel cells, or build your own.
 - **Singleton & Lazy Initialization:** The logger and appenders are created only when first needed.
 - **TypeScript/Office Scripts Compatible:** Works in both Office Scripts and Node test environments.
+- **Configurable Output Layout:** Users can customize the layout of log events sent to the output or use predefined layouts.
+- **Log Events Support Extra Fields:** Users can add additional fields to the event, not just the log event message.
+- **Support for Log Event Factory:** Extension point in case the user wants to customize how the log events are built.

 ---